Smoked Salmon Bagel Bar

 Loaded with an assortment of bagels, cold cured salmon, chipotle-flavored schmear, and all your favorite veggies, this no-cook bagel board is easy enough for the hubby and kiddos to assemble and pretty enough for your favorite guests.

-This Mother’s Day I wanted to share a simple spread that every mother will love — whether she has the time to enjoy it with a mimosa or is taking her smoked salmon bagel sandwich with her to various sporting events.
+This year, I decided to create a simple yet elegant spread that every busy mom can appreciate—whether she’s savoring a mimosa or taking her smoked salmon bagel sandwich along to a sporting event.

 closeup shot of smoked salmon pieces topped with dill on a bagel platter.